 Anselm Kiefer returns to the Galerie Thaddaeus Ropac in Pantin from April 25 to October 25, 2026 with the exhibition Nymphäum.
 This exhibition presents his new monumental canvases.

-At the Thaddaeus Ropac Gallery in Paris Pantin, Anselm Kiefer unveils Nymphäum, a new exhibition featuring more than twenty paintings.
-In these works, the artist layers dense paint and collages, reimagining ancient myths through a medium steeped in history.
-The term Nymphäum, evoking the sanctuaries dedicated to nymphs in antiquity, inspires an immersion in a pictorial universe where myth and material merge—an approach at the heart of his work for fifty years.
-The gallery thus becomes the setting for a new Kieferian exploration, straddling memory and creation.
+At Galerie Thaddaeus Ropac Paris Pantin, Anselm Kiefer unveils Nymphäum, an unprecedented exhibition of over twenty canvases.
+The artist superimposes dense paint and collage, reinventing ancient myths through a material steeped in history.
+The term Nymphäum, evoking the sanctuaries dedicated to nymphs in Antiquity, inspires an immersion into a pictorial universe where myth and material merge - an approach that has been at the heart of her work for fifty years.
+The gallery thus becomes the stage for a new Kieferian exploration, between memory and creation.

 In 2018, he is exhibiting his Für Andrea Emo series, comprising some twenty medium-sized to monumental pieces and three sculptures.
-The artist addresses themes familiar to him: the sedimentation of memory, destruction and regeneration, fragment and remembrance.
+The artist tackles themes familiar to him: the sedimentation of memory, destruction and regeneration, fragment and remembrance.
 Andrea Emo is a 20th-century Italian nihilist philosopher and a major figure in the new metaphysical thought.
 He voluntarily lived in seclusion, far removed from the academic world.
 This philosopher developed a particular vision of time, the central element of which is memory.
-A book of extracts from Anselm Kiefer's diary is being published to coincide with the exhibition.
+A book of extracts from Anselm Kiefer's diary will be published to coincide with the exhibition.

-Anselm Kiefer, born in Germany in 1945, has lived and worked in France since 1992.
-Trained in fine arts under Joseph Beuys, he is renowned for his monumental installations and international exhibitions.
-A recipient of the Praemium Imperiale (1999) and the Peace Prize (2008), he has left his mark on the Louvre, the Panthéon, and the Rockefeller Center.
-In 2007, the Louvre commissioned Anselm Kiefer to create a permanent installation, a rare distinction that had not been granted to an artist since Georges Braque.
-His works, exhibited in the world’s leading museums, explore history and memory.
+Anselm Kiefer, born in 1945 in Germany, has lived and worked in France since 1992.
+Trained by Joseph Beuys at the Beaux-Arts, he is renowned for his monumental installations and international exhibitions.
+Winner of the Praemium Imperiale (1999) and the Peace Prize (2008), he has left his mark on the Louvre, the Pantheon and the Rockefeller Center.
+In 2007, the Louvre commissioned Anselm Kiefer to create a permanent installation, a rare distinction not awarded to an artist since Georges Braque.
+His works, exhibited in major museums, explore history and memory.

 Discover locations dedicated to contemporary art in Northeastern Paris.